Back to All Events

 Mother’s Day, Sunday 10 May

-Darling Glebe throws open its velvet colonnade, slips on a tiara, and whispers palace gossip across its sandstone arches.
-Chef Jeff revives the very dishes he once served the British royal family’s private dinners at The Savoy Hotel, inviting Sydney to taste monarchy on holiday for one lunch and one twilight encore.
+Darling Glebe throws open its velvet colonnade, slips on a tiara and whispers palace gossip across its sandstone arches.
+Chef Jeff revives the very dishes he once served the British royal family in the private dining rooms of The Savoy Hotel, inviting Sydney to taste monarchy on holiday for one lunch and one twilight encore.

-Begin with a crystal coupe of the Queen’s Cocktail, Dubonnet and gin, brisk as palace morning air.
+• Begin with either champagne or a crystal coupe of the Queen’s Cocktail, Dubonnet and gin, brisk as palace morning air.

-A second bow to Elizabeth II arrives as lamb loin poché, vegetables in evening wear, potatoes buttered like palace gossip, and horseradish delivering the regal glare.
+• A second bow to Elizabeth II arrives as lamb loin poché, vegetables in evening wear, potatoes buttered like palace gossip, and horseradish delivering the regal glare or lemon marinated spatchcock, bright as a summer court, with crisp jicama, celery and preserved lemon, thyme drifting through a warm salad that lingers, just long enough to be remembered.

-The finale belongs to the Queen Mother: warm chocolate fondant folding into itself while raspberries swoon and Cointreau cream flutters its lace fan.
+• The finale belongs to the Queen Mother: warm chocolate fondant folding into itself while raspberries swoon and Cointreau cream flutters its lace fan or oeufs à la neige, vanilla meringue adrift in passionfruit crème anglaise, almond brittle cracking like applause beneath the spoon

 To Unveil the Queen’s Menu: